MicYangChen/Book-of-Fern-Text-Game/README.txt

 * means can be used in battle
 ' means does not use a turn

--* attack or a (attacks an enemy while in battle state) -* battle x or b x (goes into battle state against the enemy x)
+-* battle x or b x (goes into battle state against the enemy x) -* attack or a (attacks an enemy while in battle state) -* magic or m (attacks an enemy with magic while in battle state).
+Consumes 4 MP
 - drop x (drops the item x)
 - examine x (examines the enemy x)
 - get x (takes the item x from the area)